 Myth: Your Ethnicity Matters When It Comes to Organ Donation

-Compatible blood types and tissue markers, which affect the quality of the match between the donor and the recipient, are more likely to be found within the same ethnic group.
-By having more donors from minority ethnic groups in the donor pool, the likelihood for a potential match increases.
+“Organs are not matched according to race or ethnicity, and donors from one race frequently match potential recipients from another,” says Wright.“However, compatible blood types and tissue markers that are used to determine the quality of the match between the donor and the recipient, are more likely to be found within the same ethnic group.
+Having more donors from ethnic groups in the donor pool increases the likelihood for a potential match for a recipient from that same group.”

-For more information about organ and tissue donation, visit www.donors1.org.
+For more information about organ and tissue donation or to register as an organ donor, visit www.donors1.org.